mdn/kuma/docs/rendering.rst

 to inject scripts like a ``onclick`` attribute or a ``<script>``.
 These attempts are stored in the revision content.

+The PUT ``$API`` can also be used to add new revisions.
+This API is for staff only at this time.

 .. _`/en-US/docs/Sandbox/simple`: https://developer.mozilla.org/en-US/docs/Sandbox/simple
 .. _CSSRef: https://github.com/mdn/kumascript/blob/master/macros/CSSRef.ejs
 .. _HTMLElement: https://github.com/mdn/kumascript/blob/master/macros/HTMLElement.ejs